 Who do you want to be as a philanthropist and is your philanthropy truly aligned with that vision?
 If you’re not sure, you’re not alone.
-When it comes to charity, we are largely taught to look outwards – donate to the best known institutions, continue family traditions, support what’s on the news.
-And while these are important factors, nearly 40 years of working with philanthropists has shown us that the journey to effective and rewarding lifelong philanthropy begins by looking inwards.
-It involves reflecting on how the values you were brought up with still influence you, and deciding what will you will carry with you, and what you choose to leave behind.
+When it comes to charity, we are largely taught to look outwards – donate to the best known institutions, continue family traditions, support what’s in the news.
+While these are important factors, nearly 40 years of working with philanthropists has shown us that the journey to effective and rewarding lifelong philanthropy begins by looking inwards.
+It involves reflecting on how the values you were brought up with still influence you, deciding what will you will carry with you, and what you choose to leave behind.
 Ask yourself, what’s important to you?
 What is the change you want to be part of?
 When you understand your values they become the building blocks of your philanthropy and your vision starts taking shape.

 Discovering great work happening under-the-radar

 There are over 80,000 charities in Canada and yet 1% receive 66% of all donations.
 Choosing may feel overwhelming to donors leading many to default to supporting the biggest names.
 And while these organizations can certainly have a place in your portfolio, social change is a balancing act with lesser-known and grassroots organizations playing a vital role in trying out new approaches and delivering on-the-ground programs and services to their communities.

 When you have a giving strategy based on your values, you are better equipped to recognize opportunities to fund the innovative and critical work being done by under-the-radar non-profits.
 If you are open to learning about different options you might just discover an organization working on a specific idea, issue, or solution that speaks to your charitable goals – and your support could be catalyst to building momentum and progress.